NeuroTechX/ntx_slack_archive/introductions.md

  >After exploring and floating around,  I would like to be more focus and I would like to create pieces of Art mixing technology, art (visual or auditive) And health/spirituality.

+4/10/2017 10:45 AM

+ **frederictaieb** :

+ >So i bought a lil muse And by exploring I read msg about intelliPi and Atom and here I am :)